assadick-dev/Portfolio-Cybersecurite/HackTheBox/Sau/README.md

 | **Sau** | 10.129.229.26 | Easy | Linux (Ubuntu) |

 ## 1. Executive Summary
 The audit of the "Sau" machine revealed a sophisticated attack chain involving web service vulnerabilities and system misconfigurations.
 By exploiting a **Server-Side Request Forgery (SSRF)**, I bypassed firewall restrictions to access an internal monitoring tool.
-A subsequent **Remote Code Execution (RCE)** provided initial access as a low-privilege user, which was eventually elevated to **Root** privileges by exploiting a misconfigured `sudo` permission on a system utility.
+A subsequent **Remote Code Execution (RCE)** provided initial access as a low-privilege user, which was eventually elevated to **Root** privileges by exploiting a misconfigured `sudo` permission.

 ## 2. Reconnaissance & Enumeration (Nmap)
-Initial reconnaissance began with a comprehensive Nmap scan to identify active services and the target's attack surface.
+Initial reconnaissance began with an Nmap scan to identify active services and the target's attack surface.

 ![Nmap Scan](./images/nmap-scan.png)